seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Fear not slander, censure rash;

 **ARVIRAGUS**
-Thou hast finish’d joy and moan:
+Thou hast finish'd joy and moan:

 **GUIDERIUS** **ARVIRAGUS**
 All lovers young, all lovers must